 - Dynamic linking

 Static linking: linking of all executable blocks is done before executing programs.
 If there is a small change in the executable block need to compile the whole program.
-So here wastage of memory and the efficiency of the whole programs decrease.
+So here wastage of memory and the efficiency of the whole program decreased.
 Example: C and C++.